compliance

 Accident Reporting Requirements

-Businesses will now be required to report accidents to authorities.
-This will reinforce market surveillance rules and ensure that unsafe products do not reach or remain in the hands of consumers.
+Businesses are now required to report accidents to authorities.
+This reinforces market surveillance rules and makes sure unsafe products don’t reach or remain in consumers’ hands.

-Promptness is vital with the new requirement.
-The moment you, the manufacturer, become aware of the incident, it should be reported “without undue delay” according to the new General Product Safety Regulations.
+Promptness matters.
+The moment you become aware of the incident, it should be reported “without undue delay” according to the GPSR.

 What Do Small Manufacturers Need to Do for GPSR Compliance?

-1. Ensure you read the GPSR in it’s entirety to understand the regulations and what is required for your business.
-As this is a new regulation, it’s likely to evolve and update so ensure you keep up to date on any changes (be prepared for a lot of jargon and legalese!)
+1. Read the GPSR in its entirety to understand the regulations and what is required for your business.
+As this is a living regulation, keep up with any changes — there may be category-specific updates over time.

-2. Update all of your online listings to ensure that they reflect the regulations (and ensure you are abiding by the language requirement also)
+2. Update all of your online listings to make sure they include the required information (and abide by the language requirement too).

-3. Review your production processes: Ensure that they comply with the safety standards outlined in the GPSR.
+3. Review your production processes: make sure they meet the safety standards outlined in the GPSR.

-4. Ensure all of your products have adequate testing and documentation
+4. Make sure all of your products have adequate testing and documentation.

 5. Implement systems or software that can track and manage product traceability.

-6. Establish a solid recall plan that allows you have a clear plan in place for recalling products from the market.
+6. Establish a solid recall plan so you have a clear process in place for recalling products from the market.

 How Craftybase Can Help You Achieve GPSR Compliance

-Craftybase is a comprehensive inventory management software designed specifically for small manufactures that sell across sales channels online.
-Offering a range of compliance and traceability features specifically designed to support small manufacturers in achieving GPSR compliance, easily and quickly.
+Craftybase is inventory management software built specifically for small makers who sell across multiple sales channels online.
+It includes compliance and traceability features designed to help you hit your GPSR obligations quickly, without adding a pile of extra admin.

-With Craftybase, you can streamline your production processes, improve record-keeping, and ensure product traceability all in one cost effective package.
+With Craftybase, you can simplify your production processes, improve record-keeping, and track product traceability — all in one place.

-Here’s exactly how Craftybase will ensure you meet your GPSR requirements:
+Here’s how Craftybase helps you meet your GPSR requirements:

 1. Production Process Management

-Craftybase allows you to document and manage your production processes, ensuring they align with the safety standards outlined in the GPSR.
-By maintaining clear and organized production records within Craftybase, you can easily demonstrate compliance during inspections and audits.
+Craftybase lets you document and manage your production processes, making sure they line up with the safety standards in the GPSR.
+Clear, organised production records make it straightforward to demonstrate compliance during inspections and audits.

 2. Product Traceability